 Whoa Matt, slow down!
 What’s a platform?

-This is a good starting point.
+This is a great starting point.
 You see, when the internet was still a baby, websites were built from scratch using HTML coding.
 Trying to build a site this way required huge amounts of training.

 So, which CMS platform should you choose?